WELCOME OFFER! Get 50% Extra Views On Your First Campaign with VeeFly. Use Promo Code - FIRST50 Get Started

 Quality Drives Retention and Loyalty

 Maximizing watch time is one of the primary functions of the YouTube algorithm, and what maximizes watch time most efficiently?
 None other than creating quality videos.
-Quality does not refer to 4K or cinema-level quality here; it refers to quality viewer experience.
+Quality here does not refer to 4K or cinema-level quality; it refers to a high-quality viewer experience.
 This could be delivered through excellent research and information, entertaining content, amazing visuals, and/or unique storylines.

-The more valuable the video is, the longer it will be watched, resulting in better retention rates from the audience.
-High retention rate is the only clear sign for YouTube that your video is good enough.
-In response, it will increase exposure to your video.
-But most importantly, it encourages subscription growth since a person who enjoyed watching an excellent video would certainly want to see more videos of such high quality in the future.
+The more valuable the video is, the longer it will be watched, resulting in higher audience retention.
+A high retention rate is the only clear sign for YouTube that your video is good enough.
+In response, it will increase your video’s exposure.
+But most importantly, it encourages subscription growth, since someone who enjoyed watching an excellent video will likely want to see more videos of the same high quality in the future.

 Quality as the Ultimate Differentiator